-One of the least glamorous aspects of online commerce is the one that can make or break your business: returns.
+One of the least glamorous tasks when you’re setting up your online store is the one that can make or break your business: returns.

 That’s because e-commerce return rates are a lot higher than return rates for purchases at brick-and-mortar stores.
-And thanks to the standards set by mega-retailers like Amazon, Nordstrom, and Zappos, customers expect to be able to return their purchases for free.
+Because of free-returns policies set by mega-retailers like Amazon, online customers expect to be able to return their purchases for free.

 To create a return policy that works for you and your customers, it helps to understand why online shoppers return so much merch, which types of returns you can reduce, and which returns are just part of the cost of doing business.